SV592/Sort-Authors-Github-/README.md

 OUTPUT
 -------------------------------------------------------------------------------------
-Text file titled "authors" will be created within the root directory of the repo with the top authors for the given period.
+The CLI terminal will start up welcoming the user, then proceeding to get the required info.
+When all necessary information is entered a completion message will be logged and a text file titled "authors" will be created within the root directory of the working folder.
+This contains the top authors for the given period.
 With the total number of commits listed on the left as well as their names and email addresses.
-The total authors will also be printed to the terminal but this can be ignored since the text file will have it properly organized.

 EXAMPLE:
     312	Zuul <zuul@review.opendev.org>